 With this method, the primary goal for investments is to generate income.

-Sometimes when an investor buys an undervalued income generating investment, it will often increase in value, also.
-This happens most often after a big, bad bear market when stocks are selling cheaply.
+Sometimes when an investor buys an income generating investment, it will increase in value, also.

 Example Using Interest Off 2 Million Dollars to Live Off Investments

-Here is an oversimplified example of the income stream method to live off investments.
+Here is an oversimplified example of the income stream method used to live off investments.

 Interest off 2 million dollars in longer term bonds paying 4% is about $80,000 a year before taxes.
 (Again, there are many variables with taxes, so I won’t address them here.)
 This equates to $6,667 per month.